oknozor/toml-bombadil/website/content/docs/getting-started/introduction.md

 ## Quick Start

-One page summary of how to start a new AdiDoks project.
+One page summary of how to get Toml Bombadil up and running.
 [Quick Start →](../quick-start/)

-## Go further

-Contributing and Help.

 ## Contributing

-Find out how to contribute to Doks.
+Find out how to contribute to Toml Bombadil.
 [Contributing →](../../contributing/how-to-contribute/)

-## Help

-Get help on Doks.
-[Help →](../../help/faq/)